equinor/radix-public-site/public-site/docs/src/other/release/index.md

 Jobs are started and monitored through a job-scheduler web API, created by Radix for each job defined in radixconfig.yaml The OpenAPI/Swagger definition for the job-scheduler can be downloaded here, and you can use <https://github.com/OpenAPITools/openapi-generator> to generate clients for your preferred language.

-Read more about jobs here <https://www.radix.equinor.com/guides/configure-jobs/>
+Read more about jobs here: [Configure Jobs](../../guides/configure-jobs)

 ### 22.03.2021 Regenerate webhook secret and deploy key